 “A rose by any other name would smell as sweet.”
 William Shakespeare penned these words, describing Juliet’s struggle with the family names that destined Romeo and Juliet to undergo such woes.

-According to research, you only have 27 seconds to make a good first impression.
-This amount of time is barely enough to greet someone, let alone leave a lasting impression.
-Yet still, the human brain works in mysterious ways.
+Research shows you only have 27 seconds to make an excellent first impression.
+This time is barely enough to greet someone, let alone leave a lasting impression.
+Yet, still, the human brain works in mysterious ways.

 As part of human evolution, these snap decisions make sense.
 However, they could be disastrous for individuals and businesses with the wrong names.
 Does the name of your business matter that much?
 Let’s examine some of the hard evidence.